Inflation and Leptogenesis in a $U(1)$-enhanced supersymmetric model: Introduction

-Now, we suggest, interestingly enough, a new leptogenesis scenario which could naturally be implemented through Affleck-Dine (AD) mechanism for baryogenesis\,\cite{Affleck:1984fy} and its subsequent leptonic version so-called AD leptogenesis\,\cite{Murayama:1993em}.
-The interaction between the AD fields and inflaton generates the potential for $D$-flat direction, and which in turn produces coherent oscillations along the supersymmetric flat directions, leading to dynamics in field space that ultimately breaks CP and baryon number.
+In this paper, in order to provide an explanation for inflation we present a realistic moduli stabilization, which is essential for the flavored PQ axions to be realized at low energy scale\,\cite{Ahn:2016hbn}.
+Such moduli stabilization has moduli backreaction effects on the inflationary potential, which could provide a lucid explanation for the cosmological inflation at high energy scale.
+Thus such moduli stabilization with the moduli backreaction effects on the inflationary potential leads to the energy scale of inflation with the inflaton mass, $m_{\Psi_0}=\sqrt{3}\,H_I$, in a way that the power spectrum of the curvature perturbation and the scalar spectral index are to be well fitted with the latest Planck observation\,\cite{Ade:2015xua}.
+And we suggest, interestingly enough, a new leptogenesis scenario which could naturally be implemented through Affleck-Dine (AD) mechanism for baryogenesis\,\cite{Affleck:1984fy} and its subsequent leptonic version so-called AD leptogenesis\,\cite{Murayama:1993em}.
 Interestingly enough, the pseudo-Dirac mass splittings, suggested from the new neutrino oscillations along with high energy cosmic events\,\cite{Ahn:2016hbn}, strongly indicate the existence of lepton-number violation which is a crucial ingredient of the present leptogenesis scenario.
-Then the AD fields have large VEVs along the flat directions during inflation in the early universe, in turn which together with $H_I$ provides a lower bound on the pseudo-Dirac mass splittings for the new neutrino oscillations\,\cite{Ahn:2016hbn}.
-The AD fields start their coherent oscillations after the inflation ends and they create a large net lepton number asymmetry, which is finally transferred to matter particles when they eventually decay.
 So the resultant baryon asymmetry is constrained by the cosmological observable ({\it i.e.} the sum of active neutrino masses) with the new high energy neutrino oscillations, and crucially depends on the reheating temperature which depends on gravitational and non-gravitational decays of the inflaton and waterfall field.
 Since all the particles including photons and baryons in the present universe are ultimately originated from the inflaton and waterfall field decays, it is crucial to reveal how the reheating proceeds.
-We show that the reheating temperature is mainly determined by the non-gravitational decay of the waterfall field, leading to a relatively low reheating temperature $T_{\rm reh}\simeq(59-84)$ TeV which is consistent with that for explaining the right value of the baryon asymmetry of the universe (BAU), $Y_{\Delta B}\simeq8\times10^{-11}$\,\cite{Ade:2015xua}, together with the pseudo-Dirac mass splittings responsible for new oscillations $\Delta m^2_i\simeq{\cal O}(10^{-12-13})$ eV$^2$.
-And we show that, even the gravitational coupling is universal, it is too weak to cause the reheating with gravity in the present model.
-Thus, the present model is very attractive in that with the predictive reheating temperature almost at around 70 TeV scale we can have the right value of the BAU which constrains the pseudo-Dirac mass splittings for new neutrino oscillations.
+We show that the reheating temperature is mainly determined by the non-gravitational decay of the waterfall field, leading to a relatively low reheating temperature which is consistent with that for explaining the right value of the baryon asymmetry of the universe (BAU), $Y_{\Delta B}\simeq8\times10^{-11}$\,\cite{Ade:2015xua}, together with the pseudo-Dirac mass splittings responsible for new oscillations $\Delta m^2_i\simeq{\cal O}(10^{-12})$ eV$^2$.
 In addition, since gravitinos are present in the supersymmetric model we are going to address gravitino overabundance problem.
 We consider direct decays of the inflaton to gravitinos competing with the thermal production in the thermal plasma formed after reheating when setting limits on the couplings governing inflaton decay, see Eq.\,(\ref{toyi1}).
-We stress that in the present model the gravitino mass ${\cal O}(100)$ TeV is given by the process of supersymmetric moduli stabilization in the Kallosh and Linde (KL)-type model\,\cite{Kallosh:2004yh}, whose value gives suitable large gaugino masses\,\cite{Kallosh:2004yh}.
-Since the yield of gravitinos is proportional to $T_{\rm reh}$ and inversely proportional to $|g_{\Psi_0}|^2$, {\it i.e.}, $Y_{3/2}\simeq2.3\times10^{-17}(T_{\rm reh}/70{\rm TeV})(2.5\times10^{-10}/g_{\Psi_0})^2$, a lower bound on the Higgs-inflaton coupling can be derived as $2.5\times10^{-11}\lesssim g_{\Psi_0}$ in Eq.\,(\ref{toyi1}) by the BBN constraints $Y^{\rm BBN}_{3/2}$\,\cite{Kohri:2005wn} with the reheating temperature $T_{\rm reh}\sim70$ TeV for the successful leptogenesis.